 Elephants are communal animals.
-Females usually live their entire lives within a “family” herd.
+Females live their entire lives (60-70 years) within a “family” herd.
 Even the males stay with the herd anywhere from 10-19 years before they move on to a mostly solo bachelor life.

-A baby elephant orphaned or abandoned in the wild simply cannot survive.
-Not only do they need milk from their mother, they also need constant care and companionship.
+A baby elephant orphaned or abandoned in the wild, whether due to fire, drought, human-elephant conflict or mothers dying from natural causes, simply cannot survive.
+Not only do they need milk and constant care from their mother, they also need the companionship from other members of the herd to maintain their emotional well-being and learn the ways of being an elephant.

-To successfully raise elephants in an orphanage setting, elephant handlers care for their charges around the clock and sleep with them in their enclosure.
-The elephants are fed a special milk formula every few hours when they are very young.
+To successfully raise elephants in an orphanage setting, elephant handlers care for their charges around the clock and sleep with them in their enclosures.
+The elephants are bottle-fed a special milk formula every three hours when they are very young.
 Gradually, they are introduced to the grasses and other vegetation they will one day rely on.
-Even at the age of 6, an elephant may not yet be weaned and can still be drinking at least some milk.
+Even at the age of four, an elephant may not yet be weaned and can still be taking at least some milk.

-The handlers must rotate among the elephants every week to keep the babies from getting too attached to a single person.
-Too close of a bond with one handler can be a problem if that person has to go away – even for just a few days.
+Our handlers work as a group among the elephants to keep the babies from getting attached to a single person.
+Too close of a bond with one handler can be a problem if that person has to go away—even for just a few days.
 Depression and grief can set in quickly, negatively affecting the orphan’s health.

 Foster an elephant for yourself or as a gift for someone special.